How to Start Running – Your Ultimate Guide

 Running Gear – Only Use What You Need

-These five categories include many of the basics to help you start running.
-A more comprehensive, step-by-step introduction to running for beginners is the SR Boot Camp program which focuses on four topics:
+The following five categories include many of the basics to help you start running.
+A more comprehensive, step-by-step introduction to running for beginners is included in my free email mini-course which focuses on how to start running:

 2. Increasing motivation to run